top of page

 Oh Sh*t, it’s Past the Eight Week Mark

 Well, get your life together and get those invites out ASAP!
-Keep into consideration that you are the one who in the end needs your guest to respond in a timely matter.
-RSVP’s should be in your hand at least one to three weeks before your wedding date, depending on you vendors requirements.
-Also, don’t plan on everyone on your guest lists showing up if you send your invites out late!
+Keep in consideration that you are the one who, in the end, needs your guest to respond in a timely manner.
+RSVP’s should be in your hand at least two to four weeks before your wedding date, depending on your vendor's requirements.

 bottom of page